nisrinfrh/Google-Advanced-Data-Analytics-Capstone/README.md

 ![Screenshot (219)](https://github.com/user-attachments/assets/805cced7-359c-44e9-9fe6-ce2a333ad83d)

+There are nearly twice as many iPhone users as Android users represented in this data.

 label

 Binary target variable (“retained” vs “churned”) for if a user has churned anytime during the course of the month

 This is also a categorical variable, and as such would not be plotted as a box plot.
 Plot a pie chart instead.

 ![Screenshot (220)](https://github.com/user-attachments/assets/914857aa-4679-4540-b9ad-08ad26966a70)

+Less than 18% of the users churned

 driving_days vs. activity_days